Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Multi-scale Low Rank Matrix Modeling

 \section{Multi-scale Low Rank Matrix Modeling}

-Low rank matrix modeling arises frequently in a wide variety of applications such as biomedical imaging~\cite{Liang:2007gf}, face recognition~\cite{Basri:2003ie} and collaborative filtering~\cite{Goldberg:2001hj}.
-In particular, when multiple copies of similar data $\{y_i\}_{i=1}^N$ are observed, the data matrix $Y$ constructed as follows is often low rank:
+\reviewercommentnum{R1.5}\erased{Low rank matrix modeling arises frequently in a wide variety of applications such as biomedical imaging, face recognition and collaborative filtering.
+In particular, when multiple copies of similar data $\{y_i\}_{i=1}^N$ are observed, the data matrix $Y$ constructed as follows is often low rank:}

-While low rank modeling captures the notion of data similarity, it completely ignores any locality information that may be present in the data matrix.
+\erased{While low rank modeling captures the notion of data similarity, it completely ignores any locality information that may be present in the data matrix.
 For example, in video processing, each data vector $y_i$ represents a video frame and it is intuitive that each video frame should be more correlated with nearby frames than faraway frames.
 Hence the block matrix rank constructed from the data matrix is much lower than the global matrix rank.
-Such local low rank structure has been observed in various other applications, in particular in imaging applications~\cite{Trzasko:2011cl}.
-Since natural data are naturally correlated in multiple scales, a multi-scale low rank modeling is intuitively a more appropriate modeling.
+Such local low rank structure has been observed in various other applications, in particular in imaging applications.
+Since natural data are naturally correlated in multiple scales, a multi-scale low rank modeling is intuitively a more appropriate modeling.}

-To concretely formulate the multi-scale low rank model, we assume that we can partition the data matrix $Y$ into different scales.
+\revisedtwo{In this section, we describe the proposed multi-scale low rank matrix modeling in detail.} To concretely formulate the model, we assume that we can partition the data matrix of interest $Y$ into different scales.
 Specifically, we assume that we are given a multi-scale partition $\seti{ \part_i }$ of the indices of an $M \times N$ matrix, where each block $\block$ in $\part_i$ is an order magnitude larger than the blocks in the previous scale $\part_{i-1}$.
 Such multi-scale partition can be naturally obtained in many applications.
 For example in video processing, a multi-scale partition can be obtained by decimating both space and time dimensions.
-Figure~\ref{fig:blocks} and~\ref{fig:blocks2} provide two examples of a multi-scale partition, the first one with decimation along two dimensions and the second one with decimation along one dimension.
+Figures~\ref{fig:blocks} and~\ref{fig:blocks2} provide two examples of a multi-scale partition, the first one with decimation along two dimensions and the second one with decimation along one dimension.
 In Section~\ref{sec:exp}, we provide practical examples on creating these multi-scale partitions for different applications.